eringrand/edavproj/2015-04-21-satscores.md

 1. What were our goals?
 What questions did we seek to answer?
 1. Where did we get our data?
 What are the problems with our data?
 1. What parts of the data were interesting?
-1. Demonstration of out code.
+1. Demonstration of our code.
-1. Discussion of our vizualitions and results.
+1. Discussion of our visualizations and results.
 1. What are the next steps?

 </section>